 One of the consequences of strengthening ties between Taiwan and Somaliland may be the strengthening of China’s ties with the Somali Federal Government and China’s active opposition to Somaliland’s recognition on the international arena.

 On the other hand, the successful story of Somaliland in finding international partners can inspire separatist forces in Africa and around the world.
-They have been given the signal that if they stand up for American democracy and against China, they may receive partial recognition from an important ally of the United States, if not the US itself.
+They have been given the signal that if they stand up for American democracy and against China, they may receive partial recognition from an important ally of the right to statehood would be significant.
+The UK government has always taken a timid approach under United States, if not the US itself.

 Independent analytical center where political scientists and experts in international relations from various countries exchange their opinions and views.